SeaQL/seaql.github.io/SeaORM/docs/05-basic-crud/01-select.md

 }
 ```

-Paginate rows by a composite primary key is also available.
+Paginate rows based on a composite primary key is also available.

 ```rust
 use sea_orm::{entity::*, query::*, tests_cfg::cake_filling};